viatoriche/microservices/docs/http.md

 You will see
 ```
-{u'status': 200, u'result': {u'hello': u'Hello world'}, u'resource_created': u'2016-06-20T17:51:22.358575'}
+{u'status': 200, u'result': {u'hello': u'Hello, world'}, u'resource_created': u'2016-06-20T17:51:22.358575'}
 ```

-If you want get a result, u can use `key` in method get
+If you want to get a result, you can use `key` in method get

 ```
 response = hello_world.get(key='result')
 ```

-You will see
+You will get
 ```
-{u'hello': u'Hello world'}
+{u'hello': u'Hello, world'}
 ```

-What, if key not found?
+What if there is no such a key?

 ```
 response = hello_world.get(key='bad_key')
 ```

-Will generated an exception `microservices.http.client.ResponseError`

-Ex.
+...`microservices.http.client.ResponseError` exception would be thrown:
 ```
 Traceback (most recent call last):
   File "/home/viator/coding/code/microservices/examples/http/hello_world_client.py", line 5, in <module>